pingcap/docs/tidb-cloud/serverless-export.md

 ---
 title: TiDB Serverless Export (Beta)
-summary: Learn how to export from TiDB Serverless.
+summary: Learn how to export data from TiDB Serverless clusters.
 ---

 # TiDB Serverless Export (Beta)

-TiDB Serverless Export (Beta) is a service that allows you to export data from a TiDB Serverless cluster to local or an external storage service.
+TiDB Serverless Export (Beta) is a service that enables you to export data from a TiDB Serverless cluster to local storage or an external storage service.
 You can use the exported data for backup, migration, data analysis, or other purposes.

-You can also export data with `mysqldump`, `TiDB Dumpling`, or other tools.
-However, TiDB Serverless Export provides a more convenient and efficient way to export data from a TiDB Serverless cluster.
+While you can also export data using `mysqldump`, TiDB Dumpling, or other tools, TiDB Serverless Export offers a more convenient and efficient way to export data from a TiDB Serverless cluster.
 It brings the following benefits:

-- Convenience: Export service provides a simple and easy-to-use way to export data from a TiDB Serverless cluster.
-You don't need additional tools or resources.
+- Convenience: the export service provides a simple and easy-to-use way to export data from a TiDB Serverless cluster, eliminating the need for additional tools or resources.
-- Isolation: Export service uses separate computing resources, which is isolated from the computing resources used by your online services
+- Isolation: the export service uses separate computing resources, ensuring isolation from the resources used by your online services.
-- Consistency: Export service ensures the consistency of the exported data without locking, which will not affect your online services.
+- Consistency: the export service ensures the consistency of the exported data without causing locks, which does not affect your online services.

 ## Export to local